Best Snorkeling Gear for Travel: Snorkeler’s Firsthand Review

 The conditions you snorkel in will dictate what size snorkeling fins you should purchase.

-05- Snorkeling Vest
+05- Snorkel Vest

 Best snorkeling gear for travel: Scubapro Cruiser snorkeling vest

-This magical item was game-changing for me.
+This snorkel vest was game-changing for me.

 As I told you in my story at the beginning of the article, I am not a strong swimmer.